 My research investigates two areas: conspiracy theories, and cultural approaches to finance.

 My work on conspiracy theories in American culture challenges the standard psychological approach that tends to dismiss conspiracy theories as merely a sign of delusional paranoia.
-My first book,Conspiracy Culture: From the Kennedy Assassination to "The X-Files" (Routledge, 2000), argues that recent forms of American conspiracy theories in literature and popular culture serve as important ways of making sense of ideas about causality, agency and responsibility in an era of increasing interconnectedness.
+My first book,Conspiracy Culture: From the Kennedy Assassination to "The X-Files" (Routledge, 2000), argues that conspiracy theories in American literature and popular culture since the 1960s serve as important ways of making sense of ideas about causality, agency and responsibility in an era of increasing interconnectedness.
 My second book, The Kennedy Assassination (Edinburgh UP, 2007) examined how the event has been represented in a variety of cultural forms.
 My edited collection Conspiracy Nation: The Politics of Postwar American Paranoia (New York University Press, 2002) brought together an international group of scholars who are also engaged in rethinking the role of conspiracy theories in American culture, while Conspiracy Theories in American History: An Encyclopedia (ABC-CLIO, 2004; 2 vols) expands this new approach to conspiracy culture to the entire range of American history.
-I am currently leading a large European grant project that is developing a comparative and interdisciplinary approach to the topic.
-As part of that project I am co-editing a new book series and a state-of-the-art handbook on conspiracy theories for Routlege.
+From 2016-20 I directed a large European network that developed a comparative and interdisciplinary approach to the topic.
+As part of that project I am co-editor of a new book series and a state-of-the-art handbook on conspiracy theories for Routledge.
+I am now leading a UKRI-funded project on conspiracy theories about the coronavirus pandemic, and in 2021 will begin a major AHRC-funded team project looking at how conspiracy theories have changed in the age of the Internet.